offbyone/ideas/content/old/media/abandoned-past.md

 ---
 title: Abandoned Past
 slug: abandoned-past
-date: "2007-10-14 23:33"
+date: 2007-10-14 23:33
-category: media
 tags:
+- Transmetropolitan
+- Warren Ellis
 - comics
 - dystopia
 - melancholy
 - science fiction
-  - Transmetropolitan
-  - Warren Ellis
 author: offby1
+status: published
 summary: Transmetropolitan's take on how we treat the past
-status: published
 ---
 There's a comic book called _Transmetropolitan_... a book for which the words "comic book" are insufficient to convey the quality of the